pymupdf/PyMuPDF/docs/faq.rst

 How to Use Ink Annotations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Ink annotations are used to contain freehand scribblings.
+Ink annotations are used to contain freehand scribbling.
 A typical example maybe an image of your signature consisting of first name and last name.
 Technically an ink annotation is implemented as a **list of lists of points**.
 Each point list is regarded as a continuous line connecting the points.
-Different point lists represent indepndent line segments of the annotation.
+Different point lists represent independent line segments of the annotation.

 The following script creates an ink annotation with two mathematical curves (sine and cosine function graphs) as line segments::